DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 supremacists, and later, Incels, Tea Party Organization, anti-immigration militias, and others.
-In France, they included the Front National (1972), the *Nouvelle Droite*, and the *Groupement de Recherche et d'Études Pour la Civilisation Européenne*, created in 1968.
-In Germany, there is the *Aktion Neue Rechte* (1972).[^38] In Brazil, leaders of the military dictatorship such as General Garrastazu Médici (president of Brazil between 1969 and 1974), General Ernesto Geisel (who followed Médici), as well as the infamous torturer Carlos Brilhante Ustra (to whom Bolsonaro dedicated his vote on Dilma Rousseff's impeachment),[^39] and more recently the ideologist Olavo de Carvalho and his disciples, and Jair Bolsonaro.
+In France, they included the Front National (1972), the *Nouvelle Droite*, and the *Groupement de Recherche et d\'Études Pour la Civilisation Européenne*, created in 1968.
+In Germany, there is the *Aktion Neue Rechte* (1972).[^38] In Brazil, leaders of the military dictatorship such as General Garrastazu Médici (president of Brazil between 1969 and 1974), General Ernesto Geisel (who followed Médici), as well as the infamous torturer Carlos Brilhante Ustra (to whom Bolsonaro dedicated his vote on Dilma Rousseff\'s impeachment),[^39] and more recently the ideologist Olavo de Carvalho and his disciples, and Jair Bolsonaro.
 Slowly and patiently, they have been infiltrating many social spaces in traditional parties, universities, armies, religious congregations, and schools.

 While the internet is instrumental in the rise of conservative